Wafer Tumbler Locks

 How do Wafer Tumbler Locks work?

 A series of flat wafers can be found inside a cylindrical wafer tumbler.
 Their purpose is to hold in place a cylindrical plug.
 These wafers are usually spring-loaded and fixed into upright slots inside the plug.
-This arrangement causes the wafers to protrude into wide grooves that are diametrically opposed and situated in the’s outer casing.
+This arrangement causes the wafers to protrude into wide grooves that are diametrically opposed and situated in the lock’s outer casing.
 The protruding wafers stuck in the wide grooves stop the rotation of the plug until the right key is inserted to unlock it.

 Without the right key being inserted, the wafers remain held down by springs in the grooves of the outer cylinder’s lower part.
 Insertion of the correct key will raise the wafers out of the lower groove, but not high enough to cause it to enter the cylinder’s upper groove.
-Once the wafers are released, the key and the wafers can rotate to unlock or lock a.
+Once the wafers are released, the key and the wafers can rotate to unlock or lock a door.

 Wafer Tumbler Lock Design